openhwgroup/cva6/docs/VerifPlans/VerificationPlanning101.md

 ### Link to Coverage
 This field is used to link the Feature to coverage data generated in Regression.
 Leave this blank for now as this information is tool dependent.
 <br><br><br>
-<sup>1</sup>I know, I know, we _all_ hate spreadsheets, but they really are the best format for this type of data.

 ## HOWTO: The CORE-V Formal Verification Plan Template
 The following sub-sections explain each of the columns in the [formal verification template spreadsheet](https://github.com/openhwgroup/core-v-verif/blob/master/docs/VerifPlans/templates/CORE-V_Formal_VerifPlan_Template.xlsx).